brownplt/smol-translator/README.md

 - In JavaScript, division by zero produces `Infinity` or a number rather than an error.
 - Variable mutation (e.g., `x = 2`) produces the new value (in this case, `2`) rather than a none/void/unit value.
 - Indexing an array (known as "vector" in SMoL) outside its index range (e.g., `[1, 2][99]`) produces the `undefined` value rather than an error.

+All 24 failure (out of 154 tests) are due to the aforementioned reasons.

 ## SMoL vs Python